regan-sarwas/npmap.js/API.md

 #### Hybrid

-The NPMap team builds many of its maps using a hybrid approach that uses `npmap-bootstrap.js` to do the initial configuration and load of a map and then takes advantage of NPMap.js' [hooks](http://www.nps.gov/npmap/npmap.js/2.0.0/examples/baselayer-presets.html) and API to add custom functionality.
-This approach gets the best of both worlds: Easy initial configuration with advanced programmatic access for complete control.
+The NPMap team builds many of its maps using a hybrid approach that uses `npmap-bootstrap.js` to do the initial configuration and load of a map and then takes advantage of NPMap.js' [hooks](http://www.nps.gov/npmap/npmap.js/2.0.0/examples/hooks.html) and API to add custom functionality.

+This approach gets the best of both the Bootstrap and API methods: Easy initial configuration with advanced programmatic access for complete control.
 This approach also has an added benefit of consistency.
-Every map built using this hybrid approach is laid out ("scaffolded") in a consistent way.
+Every map built using this hybrid approach is laid out (or "scaffolded") in a consistent way.

 This hybrid approach is possible because NPMap.js exposes the underlying [Map](#map), [Layer](#layer), [Control](#control), and [Module](#module) objects so they can be interacted with programatically after they are initialized.

 For example, once NPMap.js creates a map it exposes the internal map object via a `L` property on the `NPMap.config` object.
 This means you can access the object like this: `NPMap.config.L`.

-You can also access the `baseLayers` and `overlays` objects that NPMap.js has initialized in a similar way:
+You can also access the `baseLayers` and `overlays` objects initialized by NPMap.js in a similar way:

 * `NPMap.config.baseLayers[0].L` gets a reference to the layer object for the first baseLayer
 * `NPMap.config.overlays[0].L` gets a reference to the layer object for the first overlay